Women in Aztec civilization: Complications

-Post Partum
+Post-partum

 After delivery the tlamatlquiticitl would remain in the house so as to help the mother and monitor her milk supply.
 Since the child would not begin weaning until after 24 months, this was an important process.
 These four days of monitoring also were to ensure a speedy recovery of the mother, and so the tlamatlquiticitl would prepare baths and meals for her.
 After this period, the bathing ceremony would take place.

 The Codex Mendoza depicts the bathing ceremony, which was conducted by the tlamatlquiticitl, four days after the birth.
 The child was washed in an earthenware tub on a rush mat and on each side were symbols, one for boys and the other for girls.
 For girls the three objects had to do with homemaking: a basket, a broom, and a spindle.
 And there were five objects for boys, which had to do with male professions: an obsidian blade representing a featherworker, a brush for a scribe, an awl that carpenters work with, a tool used by goldsmiths, and shields with a bow and arrow for a warrior.
 The tlamatlquiticitl circled around the mat counter-clockwise with the child, washed the child, and then shouted out the name she has chosen for the child as she presented it to the gods.
 The water she used to cleanse the outside and inside of the body does not serve the same symbolic function that it does in a Christian baptism, but rather it is used to arouse the spirit of the child and let the gods in.
-The Codex Yoallo Ehēcatl depicts this bathing ceremony as performed by the gods, and but it is understood that the tlamatlquiticitl impersonated the gods while performing these rituals because they so closely resemble what is depicted.
+The Codex Yoallo Ehēcatl depicts this bathing ceremony as performed by the gods, but it is understood that the tlamatlquiticitl impersonated the gods while performing these rituals because they so closely resemble what is depicted.
 For example, the Yoallo Ehēcatl shows images of the gods presenting the children as well as cutting the umbilical cord.
 After the ceremony the tlamatlquiticitl would swaddle the child and give a speech to the mother on how valiantly she had fought and how it was time for rest.
 Kinsmen were then invited to see the child and praise the mother, which concluded a successful birth.

-Multiple Births
+Multiple births

 In the Aztec culture, a pregnancy resulting in more than one child was regarded as an omen towards the well being of the parents.
 Soon after birth, one (or more depending on how many children were born) would be slain to protect the parents.
 Despite this negative connotation towards twins or multiples, many Aztec creation myths begin with twins, such as Quetzalcoatl, the god of wind and learning.
 His name has the Aztec word for twin in his name (coatl).